REACT3D: Recovering Articulations for Interactive Physical 3D Scenes: Related Work

 \subsection{Articulated scenes from static observations}

 Early efforts on building interactive 3D scenes often required observing objects in multiple states or under user interaction.
 For instance, Ditto~\cite{jiang2022ditto} reconstructs part geometry and joints by comparing 3D observations before and after human interaction.
 Similarly, PARIS~\cite{jiayi2023paris} uses two sets of multi-view images captured under different articulation states to jointly recover part-level shape and motion parameters.
 Weng \emph{et al.}~\cite{weng2024neural} likewise leverage two RGB-D scans of an object at different articulations to learn a neural implicit twin with accurate kinematics.
 While these methods achieve faithful motion recovery, their reliance on paired observations or physical trials limits scalability.
 Some works have explored video-based static capture: e.g., ArtGS~\cite{liu2025artgsbuildinginteractablereplicas} employs 3D Gaussian splatting on casually captured video frames to reconstruct photorealistic objects with movable parts, but still benefits from careful segmentation or coarse templates to handle occluded regions.
+Recently, FunRec~\cite{Delitzas2026FunRec} and iTACO~\cite{peng2025itaco} further explore reconstructing articulated scenes directly from interaction videos.
 Overall, approaches that demand explicit state changes incur significant manual interaction overhead and scale poorly to large-scale scene conversion.

 Recent research instead focuses on recovering articulated scenes directly from single-state observations using learned priors and foundation models.
 At the object level, Real2Code~\cite{mandi2024real2codereconstructarticulatedobjects} proposes to generate programmatic code describing parts and joints given RGB images, using VLM to enforce structural consistency.
 Articulate-Anything~\cite{le2024articulate} retrieves a similar 3D model from a shape library and infers plausible joints, enabling articulation for arbitrary objects but at the cost of fidelity to the actual geometry.
 Other methods tackle full scenes from minimal input: Digital Cousins~\cite{dai2024acdc} and URDFormer~\cite{chen2024urdformerpipelineconstructingarticulated} generate an interactive scene from a single RGB image by leveraging prior knowledge.
 However, single-image approaches often yield inconsistent or non-faithful results, since a single view provides only partial evidence.
 More comprehensive pipelines integrate multi-view reconstruction and segmentation cues.
 DRAWER~\cite{xia2025drawerdigitalreconstructionarticulation} reconstructs scenes from posed RGB frames using foundation models for part segmentation and articulation estimation, together with neural fields for appearance, achieving state-of-the-art realism and accurate articulations.
 These advances demonstrate a clear trend toward zero-shot articulated scene generation from static inputs, but challenges remain in balancing fidelity, physical accuracy, and scalability.